apitoolkit/testkit/README.md

 ## Installation

-To install `testkit`, kindly follow one of the options below.
+To install `testkit`, kindly follow one of the options below (click on the toggle):

 <details>
 <summary><b>Download Binaries</b></summary>
 <br />

-Navigate to the [releases page](https://github.com/apitoolkit/testkit/releases) and proceed to install the latest version of the `testkit` binary suitable for your operating system (Windows, macOS, or Linux).
+Navigate to the [releases page](https://github.com/apitoolkit/testkit/releases), download the latest version of the `testkit` binary suitable for your operating system (Windows, macOS, or Linux), and proceed to install.

 | Binary File    | Description         |
 |----------------|---------------------|